Technique #4 - Paper Pieced 3-Patch Units

 To reveal the name of the design, position your cursor over the image.

 IF we have instructions for that block, the image is 'clickable'.
-At some point in 2014, all the images below will lead to a tutorial.
+At some point, all the images below will lead to a tutorial.